UNAR Holiday Hours

 What if I can't remember my log in information?

-If you are still having trouble logging into your TMU account, email us at unar@davistech.edu for assistance.
-Make sure to include your full name, date of birth and the last 4-digits of your social security number in your request.
+If you are still having trouble logging into your TMU account, email UNAR's Staff at office@utahcnaregistry.com for assistance.
+Make sure to include your full name and date of birth in your request.

 What is TMU?